Biographies

 Website: www.kevincdownsphoto.com

 Elliott, Jeff: Born 1974.
 I served as a guard from January 29th, 2007 to June 29th, 2007.
-Technician for Nineteenth Century Modern and Contemporary.
+I currently work as a Technician for Modern Art.
+I find the output of the artist fascinating.
+Why do we do it?
+For what purpose do we do it?
+And how we do it?

 Eskenazi, Jason: Born in Queens, N.Y.
 1960.
 Photographer, Author of Wonderland: A Fairy Tale of the Soviet Monolith.
 Winner of the Best Photo Book 2008 POYi.
 He is also a Guggenheim Fellow 1999 and Fulbright Scholar 2004.
 Director of Kids with Cameras/Jerusalem.
 He is currently working on his next book The Black Garden in Istanbul.
 Served 20 months at the Museum.